-As with more traditional access systems, if the systems and technologies for improved access for people who have a sensory impairment are planned for at the design stage, the costs and inconvenience of installation will be much reduced.
+As with more traditional access systems, it makes common sense that if the systems and technologies for improved access for people who have a sensory impairment is planned for at the design stage the costs and inconvenience of installation will be much reduced.

-It is prudent to first concentrate on introducing changes to new buildings and spaces before extending to existing buildings and spaces, although clearly this alone would not fully meet the Wayfinding objective.
+It may therefore prove to be prudent to first concentrate on introducing changes to new buildings and spaces before extending to existing buildings and spaces, although clearly this alone would not fully meet the Wayfinding objective.

-There are a number of excellent design guide documents available - both overseas and local (e.g. Barker et.al., 1995, Royal Blind Society of NSW, 2003) - which set out a wide range of considerations that building and interior designers should take into account when designing to include and assist the disabled and vision-impaired population.
+There are a number of excellent design guide documents available - both overseas and local (e.g. Barker et al., 1995, Royal Blind Society of NSW, 2003) - which set out a wide range of considerations that building and interior designers should take into account when designing to include and assist the disabled and vision-impaired population.
 Details are available in those documents, however it is crucial to recognise that there is a raft of design issues such as room and corridor layout alternatives; use of shorelines for navigation; use and impact of lighting; influence of wall and floor finishes including texture and colour, edging to walkways; location and use of signage; lettering sizes; use of colour contrast; etc. which should all be considered to maximize accessibility whenever design or refurbishment of built facilities is undertaken.

-2.1.3 Accessibility and Emergency Egress
+1.1.3 Accessibility and Emergency Egress